The End | Alfredo Jaar

 Jaar is an artist, architect, photographer and filmmaker whose work documenting humanity’s impact on the planet has included, in addition to The End, the series Hiroshima, Hiroshima (2023) and The End of the World (2024), which addresses the effects of uncontrolled and unethical global extractivism.

-He participated in the Venice Biennale (1986, 2007, 2009 and 2013) and the Bienal de São Paulo, Brazil (1987, 1989, 2010 and 2021), as well as Documenta in Kassel, Germany (1987 and 2002).
+Jaar has participated in the Venice Biennale (1986, 2007, 2009 and 2013) and the Bienal de São Paulo, Brazil (1987, 1989, 2010 and 2021), as well as Documenta in Kassel, Germany (1987 and 2002).

 Jaar has received numerous awards including the Hiroshima Art Prize in 2018 and the Hasselblad Award in Sweden in 2020.
-In 2024, he was awarded the IV Mediterranean Albert Camus Prize in Spain and this year has won the Edward MacDowell Medal in Peterborough, New Hampshire.
+In 2024, he was awarded the IV Mediterranean Albert Camus Prize in Spain and this year he has won the Edward MacDowell Medal in Peterborough, New Hampshire.

-His work can be found in dozens of public and private collections, including The Museum of Modern Art and the Guggenheim Museum, New York; Museu de Arte de São Paulo; Tate, London; Centre Georges Pompidou, Paris; M+, Hong Kong and Tokushima Modern Art Museum, Japan.
+His work can be found in dozens of public and private collections, including The Museum of Modern Art and the Guggenheim Museum, New York; Museu de Arte de São Paulo; Tate, London; Centre Georges Pompidou, Paris; M+, Hong Kong; and Tokushima Modern Art Museum, Japan.
 He became a Guggenheim Fellow in 1985 and a MacArthur Fellow in 2000, both in the United States.